Prostate matters is a not for profit organisation committed to providing free information about prostate issues from leading Clinical Authorities.

 Prostate Cancer Treatment – Low Dose Rate Brachytherapy

-Brachytherapy is a bespoke form of radiotherapy in which delivery of radiation is targeted directly to the prostate gland by implanting small radioactive seeds under ultrasound guidance.
+Brachytherapy is a bespoke form of radiotherapy in which delivery of radiation is targeted directly into the prostate gland by implanting small radioactive seeds under ultrasound guidance.
 Needles are inserted through the skin of the perineum.
-These needles are used to deliver the titanium seeds impregnated with radioactive material, most usually radioactive iodine.
+These needles are used to deliver the titanium seeds within which is the radioactive material, usually radioactive Iodine125.
 The individual seed positions can be planned very accurately with computer software to maximise the dose to the prostate whilst minimising the dose to the urethra or the rectal wall.
 The computer software systems can be used to optimise the dose to the most affected part of the prostate, as a “Focused” Brachytherapy implant.

 Brachytherapy is carried out as a day case procedure under a light general anaesthetic.

-The procedure is usually carried out by a Urologist or a Uro-Radiologist and a Radiation Oncologist supported by a physicist.
-Brachytherapy treatments started in the late 80s and the outcomes reported at 10 – 15 years are equivalent to standard radiotherapy and surgery.
-With advent of specialised MRI scanning and better targeted prostate biopsies Brachytherapy has become a highly refined and targeted prostate cancer treatment with little risk of incontinence and good preservation of erectile function.
+The procedure is usually carried out by a Urologist or a Uro-Radiologist and a Radiation Oncologist supported by a medical physicist.
+Brachytherapy treatments started in the late 80s and the outcomes reported at 10 – 15 years are equivalent to the best obtained by external beam radiotherapy or radical prostatectomy.
+With the advent of specialised MRI scanning and better targeted prostate biopsies Brachytherapy has become a highly refined and targeted prostate cancer treatment with little risk of incontinence and good preservation of erectile function.

-The ideal patient for brachytherapy should have no significant urinary symptoms (IPSS < 10), a normal urinary flow rate and a prostate volume < 60 cc.
-Brachytherapy is not suitable for patients with large prostates (> 60cc) because the pubic arch which sits in front of the prostate may obstruct the access of brachytherapy needles to the prostate gland.
+The ideal patient for brachytherapy should have no significant urinary symptoms (IPSS < 10), a normal urinary flow rate and a prostate volume < 60 cc, as measured by ultrasound assessment.
+Brachytherapy is not suitable for patients with large prostates (> 1000cc) because the pubic arch which sits in front of the prostate may obstruct the access of brachytherapy needles to the prostate gland.
+For patients with prostate glands between 60-100cc a short course of hormone therapy can be used to shrink the gland down to a size that is treatable.

 A previous transurethral resection of the prostate is not a contraindication, but it will be necessary to document a urinary flow rate and carry out a cystoscopy to assess the prostate cavity.

 Some patients who have urinary symptoms (IPSS 10 -20) related to benign prostate enlargement may benefit from a transurethral resection of prostate tissue to make them more suitable for brachytherapy.
-The brachytherapy implant is deferred for 4 – 6 months and so these patients should have low to intermediate risk disease and be suitable for Active Surveillance.
+The brachytherapy implant is deferred for ~3 months and so these patients should have low to intermediate risk disease.
+Alternatively, those with higher risk disease will already have started their treatment which begins with hormone therapy.
+The 3 month period whilst the hormone therapy is given before the brachytherapy is an ideal time for patients to undergo a TURP and improve the urinary symptoms.

 Low to Intermediate Risk Disease Gleason 3+3 or 3+4, ISUP Group 1 – 2.

-Patients considered suitable for LDR brachytherapy as a mono treatment (single visit day-case procedure) normally have a PSA <10 ug/l, a Gleason score of 6 or 7 (ISUP Grade 1 – 2), with organ confined prostate cancer, stage of T1-T2a but multifocal disease such that they are not suitable for focal therapy but can still benefit from a less invasive treatment option.
+Patients considered suitable for LDR brachytherapy as a mono treatment (single visit day-case procedure) normally have a PSA <15 ug/l, a Gleason score of 6 or 7 (ISUP Grade 1 – 2), with organ confined prostate cancer, stage of T1-T2b but multifocal disease such that they are not suitable for focal therapy but can still benefit from this less invasive treatment option.

-Focal Gleason 4+3 (ISUP Grade) confined to one quadrant may be suitable for a “Focused” brachytherapy implant in which the radiation dose is boosted to a very high level to maximise the dose to the involved quadrant whilst maintaining an overall standard treatment dose to the whole gland and avoiding
+Focal Gleason 4+3 (ISUP Grade3) may be suitable for a “Focused” brachytherapy implant in which the radiation dose is boosted to a very high level to maximise the dose to the involved quadrant whilst maintaining an overall standard treatment dose to the whole gland and avoiding the need for external beam radiotherapy.
+Such patients are usually treated with a short course of hormone therapy for 3 months before and after their brachytherapy.

-Intermediate to High Risk Disease (Gleason score 4+3 or even 4+4, ISUP Grade 3 – 4
+Intermediate to High Risk Disease (Gleason score 4+3 or 4+5, ISUP Grade 3 – 4

 Low Dose Rate Brachytherapy (LDR)